hirolau/SQL-real-world-problems/README.md

 ### Task:

 Write a query that calculates this new `filled_close` values.
-You can assume that on all relvant days both `bid` and `ask` always exist.
+You can assume that on all relevant days both `bid` and `ask` always exist.

 ### Difficulty: